nocommentlab/NclVault/README.md

 ![banner](https://raw.githubusercontent.com/nocommentlab/NclVault/master/readme_media/banner.jpg)

 NclVault is an open source project written by the **!//Lab** completely in .Net Core.
 It runs on Windows, Mac and Linux.
+**The NclVault is under development, you could lost your data, use it and pay attention!**

 ## tl;dr